linklab-uva/robotlearning/_lectures/02lec.md

 ---
 type: lecture
-date: 2022-08-23Tx:xx:xx+4:30
+date: 2022-08-25Tx:xx:xx+4:30
-title: Recitation 1 - Python Basics
+title: Lecture 2 - Probability Review

 # optional
 # please use /static_files/notes directory to store notes
-thumbnail: /static_files/thumbnails/python.png
+thumbnail: /static_files/thumbnails/lec02.png

 # optional
-tldr: "Jupyter Notebook for Python Basics "
+tldr: "Review of Probability Theory - 2.1, and 2.2 from Chapter 2 notes "

 # optional
 # set it to true if you dont want this lecture to appear in the updates section